erikyuzwa/tasklist-vue-webpack/README.md

 ## first impression

 I'm a seasoned JS developer, but new to the Vue.js world.
-I'm finding (so far) that it seems to by rythmically similar to Backbone.js.
+I'm finding (so far) that it seems to be rhythmically similar to Backbone.js.
 If you're comfortable working with Backbone, then I think you might feel right at home with Vue.js vs. some of the other offerings such as React or Angular2.